FederatedLearningAalto/FederatedLearningAalto.github.io/paperreview.md

 # Paper Review

 The 2025 edition of the course CS-E4740 includes the option to complete a paper review instead (or on top) of the regular assignments.
 Completing a review will deepen your understanding of federated learning and improve your critical analysis skills.

 Below is a curated list of research papers for students to choose from.
 These papers focus on federated learning, covering foundational concepts, advanced techniques, and real-world applications.

-The main focus of your review should be how the methods presented in the paper relate to the theoretical concepts and algorithms covered in our course.
+The main focus of your review should be comparing and interpreting the methods presented in the paper against the concepts in our course.
+Your review should answer questions like:
+Which instance of GTVMin does the paper use?
+Which optimization method do the authors use to solve GTVMin?
+What is the ultimate performance criterion of the studied FL methods?

 ## Instructions
 1. **Choose a Paper:** Select a paper from the list below or propose one (with instructor approval).
 2. **Review Structure:** Your review should include the following sections:
    - **Summary:** Summarize the main contributions and methodology.
-   - **Put Into Context:** Interpret the paper in terms of the concepts taught in our course and the [Federated Learning Book](https://github.com/alexjungaalto/FederatedLearning/blob/main/material/FLBook.pdf).
+   - **Interpretation:** Interpret the paper in terms of the concepts taught in our course and the [Federated Learning Book](https://github.com/alexjungaalto/FederatedLearning/blob/main/material/FLBook.pdf).
 Try to answer questions like: Which variant (if any) of GTV minimization does the paper study?
 Does the paper discuss a specific choice for the federated learning network?
 What optimisation